The UK Emergency Medical Team (UKEMT) is the front line of the UK’s response to a humanitarian crisis overseas, such as an earthquake or tsunami.

 Funded by UK aid, the UKEMT is staffed by volunteers from the NHS and can deploy at 24 hours notice.
 A register of UK-based medical and health professionals, who undergo rigorous training to prepare for working in disaster zones, is maintained by the charity UK-Med.
 The field hospital is operated with the support of the UK Fire and Rescue Service.

-The UKEMT is a consortium of 4 different agencies: The Department for International Development (DFID), UK-Med, UK Fire and Rescue Services, and Handicap International.
+The UKEMT is a consortium of 4 different agencies: The Department for International Development (DFID), UK-Med, UK Fire and Rescue Services, and Humanity & Inclusion (HI).

 Since 2013, Humanity & Inclusion has been working to integrate rehabilitation into the UKEMT.
 This has involved recruiting rehabilitation professionals to join the teams, providing specialist humanitarian training, and working with partners to ensure the field hospital is fully equipped and accessible.
 This means that now, as well as surgery and emergency healthcare, patient care includes early rehabilitation, including the provision of essential equipment such as wheelchairs and orthotics, psychosocial support, and onward referral.

 Humanity & Inclusion has also played a key role in emergency team deployments to the Philippines (2013), Gaza (2014), and Nepal (2015).
 And, by linking the UKEMT to HI’s own field teams operating in disaster zones, we are able to ensure all patients receive long term follow-up care, which until now has been a major challenge for emergency medical teams.